Environmental stewardship for this and future generations

 What is the anchor opportunity?

-- Effort to improve management policies that protect and recover freshwater habitats.
+Effort to improve management policies that protect and recover natural habitats.

 Visionary work that is relevant and serves as a replicable model.

 JFF is proud to present nine anchor organizations for 2020 that the Trustees believe represent a commitment to grassroots efforts to protect habitat in local communities throughout Oregon.